-(i) Represents cash occupancy expenses on leases acquired from Fresh & Easy inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as dead (g) Represents non-cash changes in reserves related to our IO notes and accounts receivable. (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel related costs, strategic project costs, legal expenses, transaction related costs as a strategic project costs.
+Represents cash occupancy expenses on leases acquired from Fresh & Easy Inc. in 2015 for the periods prior to opening new stores on such sites (commonly referred to as "dead rent").
+Represents non-cash changes in reserves related to our IO notes and accounts receivable.

-(h) Other non-recurring, non-cash or discrete items as determined by management, including personnel related costs, strategic project costs, legal expenses, transaction related costs and miscellaneous costs.
+(g) (h) Other non-recurring, non-cash or discrete items as determined by management, including personnel related costs, strategic project costs, legal expenses, transaction related costs and miscellaneous costs.